stat545ubc-2023/mda-April-UBC/README.md

 #### How to engage with this repository?

-- You can enage in this directory by viewing the following documents as you wish:
+- You can engage in this directory by viewing the following documents as you wish:

   * _README.md_ : This README file provides information regarding this repository
-  * _milestone_1.Rmd_ : The rmd file for the milestone 1 of mini data analysis
+  * _milestone 1_ : Contains rmd. and .md file for this assignment, as well as the supporting files
-  * _milestone_1.md_ : The output md file for the milestone 1 of mini data analysis, and contents are the same as the milestone_1.Rmd file
+  * _milestone 2_: Contains rmd. and .md file for this assignment, as well as the supporting files
-  * _.Rproj.user_ : Supporting files for the .md document
+  * _.Rproj.user_ : Contains supporting files
-  * _milestone_1_files_ : Supporting files for figures in .md document
-  * _.Rhistory_ : View history if necessary